 Taking a few minutes to plan your visit will ensure you don’t miss anything.
 It’s also a good idea to attend one of the welcome talks on offer, as this will give you a good introduction to life at Nottingham College.

 The staff at open events have a wealth of knowledge and will be very happy to answer your questions about their courses.

 Often there will be specialist staff on hand to talk about finance, student support, apprenticeships and more, so feel free to bring a list of questions along with you!
 Where possible, encourage your son or daughter to chat directly to staff.

 You’ll also get chance to meet current students – the insight they can give is priceless.
 They’ll give a good idea of what life at college or sixth form is really like and this can make potential students feel at home before they’ve even applied.

 If you take a tour or are invited to have a walk around, have a look at the type of classrooms/workshops/labs available as our facilities often provide a different experience to school.

 For example, at Nottingham College we have professional-standard facilities for creative arts; theatres and performance spaces for performing arts; practical workshops for a wide range of courses including: construction, motor vehicle and engineering; hair and beauty salons, and even a working restaurant for our catering students!

-If you’re attending our City Hub Showcase at Nottingham Contemporary you will be able to find out more about the fantastic facilities that will be available for students from September 2020.
+If you’re attending our City Hub Showcase at Nottingham Contemporary you will be able to find out more about the fantastic facilities that will be available for students later this year.